 Use of test

 Gene fusions involving the ROS1 gene and other gene partners occur in a subset of non-small cell lung cancers (NSCLC).
 Such fusions carry implications regarding selection of and response to therapies.
-This test is included in the lung cancer focussed panel, if ROS1 overexpression is detected by immunohistochemistry.
+This test is included in the lung cancer focused panel, if ROS1 overexpression is detected by immunohistochemistry.

 The presence of a ROS1 rearrangement in NSCLC detected by fluorescent in situ hybridisation (FISH) analysis is associated with increased sensitivity to tyrosine kinase inhibitor therapy.